SocNavData/SocNav3/README.md

 |                | Grid                    | Occupancy map: 2D grid + resolution (m/cell). |
 |                | Area semantics          | Free text describing the area, e.g., “indoor”, “outdoor”, “kitchen”, “a science museum”. |

+$^*$ The current version of the dataset (as of 2025-08-25), contains *“go-to”* trajectories exclusively  .

 ### Data organization

 The raw dataset contains two main directories: one containing the trajectories and another one containing data about the raters and their ratings.

 The trajectories directory contains JSON ﬁles of recorded trajectories in sub-directories named according to the source of the trajectory data.
 Each ﬁle contains one trajectory with the structure described in the previous section.
-There is an additional file (_trajectory_variants.json_) that groups together all the variants of each trajectory (e.g., corresponding to the same scenario with different walls' configurations.)
+There is an additional file (_trajectory_variants.json_) that groups together all the variants of each trajectory (e.g., corresponding to the same scenario with different walls' configurations).

 The ratings directory contains a separate JSON ﬁle for each rater.
 The rating list includes control questions that allow analyzing the consistency of the data.